itsdcoding17/Bulk-File-Downloader-Decompressor/README.md

-## Bulk-File-Downloader-Decompressor
+# Bulk File Downloader & Decompressor

-A lightweight Python command-line utility for batch downloading files from URLs using a tab-separated input file.
-It automatically preserves file extensions and decompresses .gz files after download.
+A lightweight Python command-line utility for **batch downloading files from URLs** using a tab-separated input file.
+It automatically preserves file extensions and decompresses `.gz` files after download.

 ## Features